kdeldycke/awesome-billing/README.md

 - [Council Directive 2006/112/EC](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L:2006:347:FULL) - European Union reference on the common system of VAT.
 - [{Digital,Cloud,Electronic,Online} Services VAT Rate Database](https://github.com/kdeldycke/vat-rates) - Centralize applicable VAT rates on foreign online services, for each country of residence (including territorial exceptions).
-- [Global VAT & GST on digital services](https://www.avalara.com/vatlive/en/global-vat-gst-on-e-services.html) - Al ist of countries requiring application of taxes on foreign provided online services.
+- [Global VAT & GST on digital services](https://www.avalara.com/vatlive/en/global-vat-gst-on-e-services.html) – List of countries requiring application of taxes on foreign provided online services.
-- [What does the "Reverse Charge" refer to?](https://news.ycombinator.com/item?id=8767388) - Answer: a provision in which a business transfer the responsability of VAT handling to the customer.
+- [What does the "Reverse Charge" refer to?](https://news.ycombinator.com/item?id=8767388) - Answer: a provision in which a business transfer the responsibility of VAT handling to the customer.
 - `British supermarkets (...) charge you a fee for their backend card processing, but they subtract that fee from your checkout price.` ([source](https://news.ycombinator.com/item?id=22047028)) -  Which allows them to [claim the VAT on processing fees as input tax](https://www.gov.uk/guidance/vat-guide-notice-700#section4).

 ## Invoice

-The invoice materialize a consumed service or purchased product, wiating to be settled by a payment transaction.
+The invoice materialize a consumed service or purchased product, waiting to be settled by a payment transaction.

 - [On GCP invoiced billing](https://news.ycombinator.com/item?id=17517479) - [Invoiced billing](https://cloud.google.com/billing/docs/how-to/invoiced-billing) (B2B-friendly payment by the customer after the service is consumed and an invoice issued) is a pain on GCP.
 - [Digital signatures: how Sleek leverages Cloud HSM to guarantee the integrity of legal documents](https://medium.com/google-developers/digital-signatures-how-sleek-leverages-cloud-hsm-to-guarantee-the-integrity-of-legal-documents-a7bd3b82faf6) - Here is a great way to rely on GCP's HSM to digitally sign documents and provide an immutable audit-trail.
 Might be applied to invoices as well as contract agreements.